JeffDeCola/concourse-resource-template/docs/_includes/README.md

 is performed after a check has confirmed there is something there.
 For my resource,
 [in](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/check-in-out/in)
-will mimic **fetching a resource** and place a file in the working directory.
+will mimic **fetching STUFF** and place a file in the working directory.

 #### PART 1 - Input